radian-software/straight.el/README.md

   a [planned feature][tag-only-issue].
 If this is important to you, you probably want to go with `package.el` (with GNU ELPA and MELPA Stable), Cask, or Quelpa.
-* `straight.el` does not currently support Texinfo, although this is a [planned feature][texinfo-issue].
-Texinfo is supported by `package.el`, Quelpa, el-get, Cask, and Borg.
-You can also compile Texinfo manuals by hand.
 * `straight.el` does not currently support arbitrary build commands like `make`, although this is a [planned feature][build-command-issue].
 This feature is supported